Home / Blog / AI model training: How to train an AI model?

 linear regression

-A method for handling binary classification tasks, where it predicts a categorical outcome based on several input variables.
+A logistic regression model is a method for handling binary classification tasks, where it predicts a categorical outcome based on several input variables.
 It calculates the likelihood of an event, making it useful for applications such as credit scoring and medical diagnosis.

 logistic regression